-Our Stop the Sting campaign is part of a coalition focused on Jellyfish Hazard Management.
-Through a New Jersey Department of Environmental Protection (NJDEP) funded grant, we are working with multiple partners to educate the public and try to reduce the populations of stinging bay nettles in Barnegat Bay.
+Our Stop the Sting Campaign is part of a coalition focused on reducing bay nettle populations and working on jellyfish education throughout Barnegat Bay.
+Through a partially funded New Jersey Department of Environmental Protection (NJDEP) grant, we are working with our partners in 3 targeted lagoon communities to study experimental population reduction methods in order to find the best control procedures.

 To stay up to date on Bay Nettle Updates and campaign projects, please fill out the form below!

-Berkeley Township Underwater Search and Rescue (BTUSAR) will be scrubbing floating docks and bulkheads in targeted lagoon communities.
+Volunteer divers from the Berkeley Township Underwater Search and Rescue Squad (BTUSAR) will be scrubbing floating docks and bulkheads in targeted lagoon communities.
 Through this scrubbing program, they will be removing bay nettle polyps that may be settling on homeowners’ property.
-They will also be working to remove or relocate floating docks.

-Save Barnegat Bay will be distributing settling plates to community members who would like to participate to our community science campaign.
+Save Barnegat Bay will be distributing settling plates to community members who would like to participate in our Community Science Program.
 The installation process for these plates is very simple, and anyone living on Barnegat Bay or off of a lagoon can participate.
 All you have to do is hang the settling plates from your bulkhead for the summer season.
 During installation, please make sure that the plates are at least partially submerged.
-By the end of the summer, Save Barnegat Bay will be hosting a few Observation Days at our EcoCenter.
+By the end of the summer, Save Barnegat Bay and BTUSAR will be hosting a few Observation Days.
 Volunteers can sign up during this time to bring in their settling plates and learn about what has been growing on their plates and where these bay nettles are most prominent in the Bay!

 *To get involved with the citizen science campaign fill in the sign-up form above*

-*SBB Observation Date(s) for the 2021 summer season will be posted soon*
+*SBB Observation Date(s) for 2021 will be posted soon*

 Bay Nettles in Barnegat Bay